Clastify logo

 Easy

-A standing wave is produced on a string by reflection at one end.
-What condition is required for the incident and reflected waves to form a stationary pattern?
+A standing wave is formed on a stretched string by reflection at a boundary.

 A.